Rape Aggression Defense

 NOTE: The R.A.D. program is for women only.

 The R.A.D. program consists of 12 one hour sessions.
-Sessions are held in the multipurpose room at the Campus Recreation Center every Wednesday from 5:30 PM to 6:30 PM.
-The R.A.D. program for the spring semester will commence on February 12, 2014.
+Sessions are held in the Campus Recreation Center in room WS216 every Wednesday from 5:15 PM to 6:15 PM.
+The R.A.D. program for the fall semester will commence on September 10, 2014.
 There is no minimum participation level required.
 Maximum benefit is achieved by attending as many sessions as possible.